mhooten/mhooten.github.io/_pages/about.md

 Leach, C.B., P.J.
 Williams, J.M.
 Eisaguirre, J.N.
 Womble, M.R.
 Bower, and M.B.
 Hooten.
 (2022).
 Recursive Bayesian computation facilitates adaptive optimal design in ecological studies.
 Ecology, 103: e03573.
 * New paper accepted in JABES:
 Lu, X., M.B.
 Hooten, A. Kaplan, J.N.
 Womble, and M.R.
 Bower.
 (In Press).
 Improving wildlife population inference from aerial imagery data through entity resolution.
 Journal of Agricultural, Biological, and Environmental Statistics.
-* New paper accepted in E&E:
-Raiho, A., E.F.
-Nicklen, A. Foster, C.A.
-Roland, and M.B.
-Hooten.
-(In Press).
-Bridging implementation gaps to connect large ecological datasets to complex models.
-Ecology and Evolution.
 * New paper accepted in ISR:
 Scharf, H.R., X. Lu, P.J.
 Williams, and M.B.
 Hooten.
 (In Press).
 Constructing flexible, identifiable, and interpretable statistical models for binary data.
 International Statistical Review.
 * New paper on inverse reinforcement learning accepted in Annals of Applied Statistics: